 To be considered for admission to the PhD program after identifying a potential advisor, an applicant must meet the following requirements:

-2. Have completed 34 credit hours of graduate coursework;
+- Completion of 34 credit hours of graduate coursework is preferred;

 Students may expect additional costs that include, but are not limited to, a personal computer, textbooks, lab fees, insurance, and supplies.
 Students are required to assume financial responsibilities for expenses associated with clinical requirements.
 For financial aid information, contact the Financial Aid Office at (405) 271-2118.